 Learn more about how to safely gather with loved ones to keep everyone as healthy as possible.

 “Holiday gatherings create shared memories and bring together multiple generations.
 Often the more, the merrier,” says Dr. Arauz Boudreau.
-“Unfortunately, these close indoor settings, with people who face different risks from respiratory illness, also are the perfect environments to spread viruses.
-However, there are steps we can all take to keep our family and friends safer.“
+“Indoor settings are also the perfect environments to spread viruses.
+However, there are steps we can all take to keep our family and friends safer.”

 Here’s how to reduce your risk of getting sick and help prevent the spread of illness:

 Not at all!
-Get all the vaccines available to you as recommended by your doctor, including the COVID-19 primary vaccines and boosters, and the flu vaccine.
+Get all the vaccines available to you as recommended by your doctor, including COVID-19, flu, and RSV vaccines.
 If you will be around a newborn baby over the holidays, get a Tdap vaccine if you’re not already up-to-date.
 Remember, if you’re vaccinated, you not only increase your own protection but also reduce the risk for those around you.

 “For most of us, RSV results in a regular cold.
-However, for babies and our grandparents, it can be very serious, even requiring care in a hospital like intubation,” explains Dr. Arauz Boudreau.
+However, for babies and those older than 60 , it can be very serious, even requiring care in a hospital like intubation,” explains Dr. Arauz Boudreau.
 Intubation is when a health care provider inserts a tube through a patient’s mouth or nose, into their trachea (windpipe).
 It helps air flow through the trachea.

 The symptoms for COVID-19, flu, and RSV can be similar, which is why it’s important to stay home if you feel sick.
-As isolation is different for COVID-19, it is always best to do a home test for COVID-19 if you have symptoms.
+Home testing for COVID-19 is encouraged if you have symptoms.

 Otherwise, if your symptoms are mild, testing for flu or RSV is not necessary, as the treatments are the same: rest, fluids, and fever control.
 Grandma may have her own ways of treating you, such as chicken noodle soup.